OMRON Sustainability

 Approach to Material Sustainability Issues

-We identified five key sustainability issues that we judged to be particularly important for the sustainable development of society after confirming the expectations and requests of various stakeholders, including external evaluation organizations, our shareholders, including institutional and individual investors, customers, local communities, and NPO/NGOs.
+We identified five key sustainability issues that we judged to be particularly important for the sustainable development of society after assessing and confirming the expectations and requests of various stakeholders, including external evaluation organizations, our shareholders, including institutional and individual investors, customers, local communities, and NPO/NGOs.

 Material Sustainability Issues (Materiality)